National Bank of Canada

 The National Bank of Canada (Banque Nationale du Canada) is the sixth largest commercial bank in Canada.
-It is headquartered in Montreal, and has branches in most Canadian provinces and 2.4 million personal clients.
+It is headquartered in Montreal, and has branches in most Canadian provinces and 3.1 million clients.
 National Bank is the largest bank in Quebec, and the second largest financial institution in the province after Desjardins.
-National Bank's Institution Number is 006 and its SWIFT code is BNDCCAMMINT.
+National Bank's institution number is 006, and the SWIFT code is BNDCCAMMINT.